lucidchin/IGME-235-Fall-2020/exercises/projects.md

 # Exercise: Browse Past Projects

-On your own, begin to explore the sample projects below.
-Keep in mind that in many cases, Project 1 and Project 3 are rolled together into the same website.
-If you find a project that is especially interesting or if you have questions about expectations for this semester, let us know.
+For this exercise, we'd like you to explore some sample projects from the last few semesters.
+The project names and numbers have changed a bit over time, so pay attention to the short descriptions at the top of each section to understand which project you're looking at.
+If you find a project that is especially interesting or if you have questions about expectations for this semester, feel free to mention it in the "#exercise-discussion" Slack channel.

 ## Do the following:
 - Check out the links below and visit at least one project in each category.

-### Portfolios (We will start ours for Project 1)
+### Category 1: Portfolios (We will start ours for Project 1 and finish them later in the semester)

-#### Fall 2019 Portfolios - Please note: Do not share.
+#### Recent Portfolios - Please note: Do not share.
 They are not necessarily complete yet.
 - https://people.rit.edu/acm1551/235/portfolio/
 - https://people.rit.edu/txa7348/235/portfolio/
 - https://people.rit.edu/sd5936/235/professionalProjects.html